use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 :::note

-ink! `Mappings` are always `Non-Packed` and loaded lazily, one key-value pair at the time.
+ink! `Mapping`s are always non-`Packed` and loaded lazily, one key-value pair at the time.

 :::